kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

     Similar to multiclass classification, TP / FP / FN are computed for class `Apple` and class `Banana` separately.

-    Using an IoU threshold of 0.5 and a confidence score threshold of 0.5, this example yields the following metrics:
+    Using an IoU threshold of 0.5 and a confidence score threshold of 0.5, this example yields:

     | Class | TP | FP | FN |
     | --- | --- | --- | --- |